-From Norris Center We are aiming to raise $6,000 to honor the legacy of Randall Morgan and offer enriching experiences for UC Santa Cruz undergraduate students.
+From University of California, Santa Cruz We are aiming to raise $6,000 to honor the legacy of Randall Morgan and offer enriching experiences for UC Santa Cruz undergraduate students.

 The Randall Morgan Collections

 Randall Morgan, a Santa Cruz native and UCSC alumnus from the second